Explore Our Garden Wildlife Blog

 Breeding begins in March, but may be prolonged until September.
 They build flat nests of twigs mainly on conifers but also on other trees, or very occasionally on the ledge of a building.
 Two drab yellow-white eggs are laid.
 The Collard Dove may breed twice or more (up to five times).
 Both parents incubate the eggs for approximately fifteen days.

-Lives in regions with scattered trees and bushes, mainly in cultivated or urban areas.
+The collared dove can be seen almost anywhere, but they tend to live in regions with scattered trees and bushes, mainly in cultivated or urban areas.

 Collared Doves mainly eat grain and seeds, also fruits and berries.